damienarnodo/AWS-ContainerLab-Deployment/README.md

 # AWS ContainerLab Deployment

 This project automates the deployment of ContainerLab on an AWS EC2 instance using Terraform for infrastructure provisioning and Ansible for software setup and configuration.
-It also configures a Route53 DNS record for easy access to the ContainerLab instance.
+It also configures a [tailscale access](https://tailscale.com) for easy access to the ContainerLab instance.

-## To Do

-- [ ] Improving documentation
-- [ ] Complete DNS configuration conditioning

 ## Prerequisites